Memories of Kenley Airfield in 1941 by Polish pilot, Jan Jokiel

 In April 1941 No. 302 Polish Fighter Squadron, which Jokiel was part of at that time, received an order to move to Kenley airfield as their next station.
 Jokiel remembers his first impression of Kenley in the following way:

 “Kenley, in spite of being heavily damaged during the Battle of Britain, still had solid buildings and very nice surrounding.
-The airport itself however, was built in the 30’s and it was small and situated on a hill which had the shape of a reversed pan.”
+The airfield itself however, was built in the 30’s and it was small and situated on a hill which had the shape of a reversed pan.”

 At that time, wing commander John Peel served as the commandant of Kenley airfield.
 He was well-known to the pilots of No. 302 Polish Fighter Squadron as they already had opportunity to interact with him socially and in the battle.
 Jan Jokiel was sent to Kenley before his colleagues’ arrival on a mission to learn about the airfield as much as he could, also to share the ambitious plans with Kenley’s commandant – this was the Polish Squadron’s decision to impress the English pilots already stationed at the airfield and arrive in formation of 9 aircraft, three at the same time.
 He notes the reaction of John Peel to this revelation:

-“At my statement John Peel emphasized that the Kenley airport is narrow, with short roll-out that ended and a sudden drop area, but he knew the fine piloting skills and great ambitions of my colleagues, so he was convinced that all would look spectacular.
+“At my statement John Peel emphasized that the Kenley airfield is narrow, with short roll-out that ended and a sudden drop area, but he knew the fine piloting skills and great ambitions of my colleagues, so he was convinced that all would look spectacular.
 At the end of a nice conversation he added that he would do everything to make our squadron feel as good as possible at their new base, because he was aware of the pleasures that they experienced during the long winter months in Tangmere.”

 In the end the whole squadron landed flawlessly gaining trust and admiration of the rest of the crew.